 The Farmington Valley Diagnostic Center (FVDC) provides an interim educational setting for students who are experiencing significant difficulties in their own school or transitioning from one educational setting to another.
 Students are provided with a fresh start in a new setting and the opportunity to better understand their own strengths while developing skills that will enable them to be more successful within their schools, families and communities.

-Consider the diagnostic services of the Farmington Valley Diagnostic Center for students who are:
+Consider a diagnostic placement at the Farmington Valley Diagnostic Center for students who are:

 The Center provides a short-term placement that gives students a positive break and the opportunity to better understand their own special strengths, while developing the skills necessary to function successfully in their schools, families and communities.

-In some cases, the standard 8 to 12-week diagnostic placement at the Farmington Valley Diagnostic Center is not enough to prepare a student for transition back to school.
-For those students, an extended transition program is available.
-Transition back to school districts remains the goal of the program, but services continue until the team believes the student can successfully manage that transition.
+In some cases, the standard 8 to 12-week diagnostic placement at the Farmington Valley Diagnostic Center is not enough to prepare a student for their transition back to school.
+For those students, an extended transition plan is developed.
+True to our mission of providing compassionate and individualized programming, each student’s transition plan is uniquely suited to their strengths, needs and personalized, long-term goals.
+Transition back to school districts remains the goal of the program, but services continue until the team believes students can successfully manage that transition.

 111 Charter Oak Avenue, Hartford, CT 06106 •